 Where can you get telephone help?
-You can call the IRS toll free at 1-800-829-4933 on Monday through Friday from 7 a.m. to 10 p.m. local time (Alaska and Hawaii follow Pacific time) to order tax deposit coupons (Form 8109) and for answers to your questions about completing Form 941, tax deposit rules, or obtaining an employer identification number (EIN).
+You can call the IRS Business and Specialty Tax Line toll free at 1-800-829-4933, Monday through Friday from 7 a.m. to 10 p.m. local time (Alaska and Hawaii follow Pacific time) to order tax deposit coupons (Form 8109) and for answers to your questions about completing Form 941, tax deposit rules, or obtaining an employer identification number (EIN).